Logicify/xrandr-conf/README.md

 _current system state_.
 Let's call this **Profile**.
-Profile contains of 2 parts: conditions which must be satisfied to activate this profile and actual system configuration which should be applied when profile is activated. xrandr-conf will find suitable profiles for current system state and apply configuration for each one.
+Profile contains of 2 parts: conditions which must be satisfied to activate this profile and actual system configuration which should be applied when profile is activated. profile-conf will find suitable profiles for current system state and apply configuration for each one.

-Let's look on the xrandr-conf configuration file which defines profiles for examples from previous section.
+Let's look on the profile-conf configuration file which defines profiles for examples from previous section.

 ```yaml
 profiles: